Call: 07757 750255

 (please leave a message)

-About LGBT+ History
+Our Local LGBT+ History

 There is plenty of evidence to tell us that there have always been human beings who engaged in same sex relationships, or who did not conform to conventional gender norms.
 The social climate these individuals lived in, and the language they had available to them, has changed significantly and continues to evolve.